W.E.U. Campaigning

 The Workers of England union campaigns to make St Georges day a bank holiday in England

-St Georges Day needs to be a bank holiday because a positive cultural identification will instil a sense of belonging, stability and acceptance of community spirited values.
+St George’s Day should become a bank holiday because celebrating it can foster a strong cultural identity, promoting a sense of belonging, stability, and shared community values.

 The Workers of England union campaigns for the abolition of student fees.

-The Workers of England union also believes in the abolition of student fees for English students.
-The Workers of England union is the union that stands out amongst the other unions in championing the skills that university students can bring to our industries.
+The Workers of England union supports the abolition of student fees for English students and stands out among trade unions in championing the skills university graduates bring to industry.

 The Workers of England union campaigns for an English parliament and against regionalisation of England.

-In May 1998 the Scottish parliament and Welsh assembly were created, a decade on has seen a transformation in not just in Scottish and Welsh politics and fortunes but how the public now interacts with the wider UK parliament.
+In May 1998, the Scottish Parliament and Welsh Assembly were established.
+A decade on, this has led to a transformation not only in Scottish and Welsh politics and governance but also in how the public engages with the wider UK Parliament.

-The Workers of England Union believes that the other nations within the UK should give England the same courtesy of democratic accountability as they have.
-Democratic equality should be extended to the people of England.
+The Union calls for a constitutional convention to develop a coherent and fair constitutional framework for the entire UK.
+It argues that the other nations of the UK should extend to England the same democratic accountability they themselves enjoy.
+Democratic equality must be afforded to the people of England

 Equal pay